 The United States Army continued testing the AR-15, which found that many shooters achieved higher marksmanship and control over the weapon, mainly due to the 5.56mm rounds.
-This choice of caliber allowed much more versatility in range and allowed troops to carry more ammunition into combat.
+This caliber choice allowed much more range versatility and allowed troops to carry more ammunition into combat.

 This back and forth went on to the degree that the Secretary of Defense Robert McNamara had the Secretary of the Army Cyrus Vance test the M14, the AR-15, and the AK-47.
-Reportedly, the M14 was found the superior of all three rifles.
+Reportedly, the M14 was found to the superior to all three rifles.

 The following year, Secretary Mcnamara ordered both a halt to the production of the M14 and the adoption of the AR-15.
 Since Colt had previously redesigned the weapon for mass production, they had set themselves up for success.